 Upcoming Astronomical Events

-Sections dealing with astronomical events that occur during the current year.
-Information includes:
+Sections dealing with astronomical events occurring during the current year, including:

 - times of sunrise and sunset;

 - moonrise and moonset (for latitudes 20° to 60° N);

 - Moon phases and other lunar phenomenon;

 - eclipses and transits;

 - location of the planets and dwarf and minor planets;

 - times of meteor showers;